Ensono/stacks-webapp-template/packages/template-cli/templates/src/ssr/README.md

 * Great documentation
 * Best implementation of Live Reloading

+Please read [Cypress - Best Practices](https://docs.cypress.io/guides/references/best-practices.html) for how to get the most out of Cypress.

-To open and run Cypress locally with live reload, after installing depend
+To open and run Cypress locally with live reload, after installing dependencies:
 1. Install app dependencies `npm install`
-1. Build the webapp `npm run build`
+2. Build the webapp `npm run build`
-1. Compile the `*.cy.ts` Cypress test files `npm run test:cypress:compile` (optional: pass `--watch` through to watch for changes)
+3. Compile the `*.cy.ts` Cypress test files `npm run test:cypress:compile` (optional: pass `--watch` through to watch for changes)
-1. Start the server, run the tests headless, tear down the server: `npm run test:cypress`.
+4. Start the server, run the tests headless, tear down the server: `npm run test:cypress`.
 When writing tests: Open Cypress with live-reloading and selector playground `npm run test:cypress:open`

+To spin up the server locally, running Cypress headless, use: `npm run test:cypress:eyes`.
+This is the same for running in CI pipelines.

 The `*.cy.ts` are located with the rendered Next.js [pages](./pages/).
 Environment configuration is pulled in using [Cypress plugin](./__tests__/cypress/plugins/index.js) from [environment-configuration](./environment-configuration/index.js).
 Note that the environment variables are required on the hosting platform, e.g. `export NODE_ENV=dev`

+### Visual Testing
+_Keywords: visual regression testing, browser support, cross browser_

+We are using the [Applitools](https://applitools.com/) for visual testing.
+For the purposes of this demo app, we are using the free tier on the [stacks@amido.com](mailto: stacks@amido.com) Github account.
+This is free allowing for:
+* 1 user
+* 100 checkpoints per month

+Eyes-Cypress ships with official type declarations for TypeScript.
+This allows you to add eyes commands to your TypeScript tests.
+The configuration file has been added to the [tsconfig.cypress.json](./tsconfig.cypress.json).

+To run the visual tests follow steps above.

+To spin up the server locally, running Cypress headless, use: `npm run test:cypress:eyes`.
+This is the same for running in CI pipelines.

+The `*.cy.eyes.ts` tests are located with the rendered Next.js [pages](./pages/).
+Please ensure you follow naming conventions to ensure segregation of visual tests within CI.

 ### Static Testing